Allari Naresh

-Edara Naresh (born 30 June 1982), better known as Allari Naresh, is an Indian actor and film producer who works predominantly in Telugu films.
+Edara Naresh (born 30 June 1986), better known as Allari Naresh, is an Indian actor and film producer who works predominantly in Telugu films.
 Starring in over 55 films and known for his various comic roles, Naresh earned two Filmfare Awards South, one Nandi Award, and one South Indian International Movie Award for his work.

 Naresh established himself as a lead actor with commercial successes such as Allari (2001), Thotti Gang (2002), Maa Alludu Very Good (2003), Kithakithalu (2006), Gamyam (2008), Dongala Bandi (2008), Blade Babji (2008), Bendu Apparao R.M.P (2009), Sambho Siva Sambho (2010), Aha Naa Pellanta (2011), Seema Tapakai (2011), Sudigadu (2012), Yamudiki Mogudu (2012), Kevvu Keka (2013), Maharshi (2019), and Naandhi (2021).
 He is also a producer and has produced films with his brother Aryan Rajesh under their production company, E. V .V.
 Cinema.

 Personal life

-Naresh is the son of veteran Telugu director and producer E. V. V. Satyanarayana.
-He was born in present-day Chennai on 30 June 1982, while their family hails from Korumamidi village in West Godavari district of Andhra Pradesh.
+Naresh is the younger son of veteran Telugu director and producer E. V. V. Satyanarayana.
+He was born in present-day Chennai on 30 June 1986, while their family hails from Korumamidi village in West Godavari district of Andhra Pradesh.
 After completing his schooling at Chettinad Vidyashram, Chennai, Naresh moved to Hyderabad.
 He is fluent in Telugu, Tamil, Hindi and English.
 He got the moniker "Allari" after the success of his first film.

+In 2010, he was reported to be a romantic relationship with his costar Gajala.
 Naresh married Chennai-based architect Virupa Kantamaneni in 2015.
 The couple has a daughter, born in 2016.